Joseph Larichelière: Battle of Britain

 In June, the squadron was transferred to Exeter in the southwest of England to patrol the coast as part of No. 10 Group.
 Larichelière regularly flew on these patrols throughout July and into the following month, during which its operations intensified as the Battle of Britain escalated.
 By August, the squadron was routinely flying up to eight patrols daily.

 On 13 August, subsequently known as Adlertag (Eagle Day), the Luftwaffe commenced a mass attack against RAF airfields.
 Several bombers attacked Portland after being unable to find their original objectives; while patrolling in the area, Larichelière pursued a Junkers Ju 88 medium bomber.
 After 15 minutes of chasing the bomber, he damaged it sufficiently with his Hurricane's machine-guns that it crashed into the sea.
 Shortly afterwards, he destroyed a Messerschmitt Bf 109 fighter that flew over the site of Larichelière's victim.
-On another patrol in the same area on the same day, he accidentally flew into a formation of Messerschmitt Bf 110 heavy fighters as he emerged out of clouds.
+On another patrol in the same area on the same day, he accidentally flew into a formation of Messerschmitt Bf 110 heavy fighters as he emerged from clouds.
 He fired at one Bf 110 as he hastily departed and saw it break up in mid-air.

 Two days later, No. 213 Squadron and two other squadrons were scrambled to intercept a large group of Junkers Ju 87 dive bombers escorted by Bf 109s and Bf 110s.
 Originally headed for Warmwell, the German formation had been diverted to Portland after encountering several RAF fighters on the way.
 Larichelière engaged and destroyed a Bf 110 just south of Portland and then pursued and shot down a Ju 87, seeing it go down into the English Channel.
 He destroyed another Bf 110 when he returned to the main dogfight; this was also observed crashing into the sea, Larichelière having caused one of its engines to explode.

 The next day, 16 August, Larichelière and his fellow pilots were scrambled to intercept another Luftwaffe bomber formation heading for Portland.
 Becoming involved in a dogfight over the Isle of Wight, he failed to return to Exeter and was presumed to have been shot down over the English Channel and killed.
 He has no known grave and is commemorated on the Runneymeade Memorial at Englefield Green.
 Larichelière is credited with six aircraft destroyed.